remix-run/react-router/docs/start/data-loading.md

 ## Client Data Loading

 `clientLoader` is used to fetch data on the client.
-This is useful for projects that aren't server rendering and for pages you'd prefer fetch their data in the browser.
+This is useful for pages or full projects that you'd prefer to fetch data from the browser only.

 ```tsx filename=app/product.tsx
 // route("products/:pid", "./product.tsx");